US Tech Billionaires Have Lost $500B of Their Wealth Since the Year Began

 The biggest loser on the list is Facebook’s co-founder Mark Zuckerberg, whose net worth has tumbled by $77.4 billion since January 1st.
 He is followed by Tesla’s Elon Musk, who has seen his fortune drop by $64.3 billion over the same period.
 Amazon founder and CEO Jeff Bezos have also been hit hard, losing $56.7 billion since the start of the year.

-Other notable tech billionaires who have seen their net worths decline sharply in recent months include Google co-founders Larry Page and Sergey Brin and Oracle founder Larry Ellison.
+Other notable tech who have seen their net worths decline sharply in recent months include Google co-founders Larry Page and Sergey Brin and Oracle founder Larry Ellison.

 Commenting on the data, MoneyTransfers CEO Jonathan Merry said,